 Common Misconceptions About Doing Business

 Doing Business indicators, in capturing some key dimensions of regulatory environments for domestic businesses, provide useful data for benchmarking and research.
 Like with any other data it is important to familiarize oneself with the specificities and limitations of the indicators before using them for analysis.
-The About Doing Business and Data Notes chapters of Doing Business 2013, and other information on the website, go into detail explaining these limitations and specificities.
+The About Doing Business and the Data Notes chapter of Doing Business 2017, and other information on the website, go into detail explaining these limitations and specificities.
 This page clarifies the most frequently heard misinterpretations of the Doing Business data.

 Misconception #1: Doing Business ranking is a comprehensive measure of business environment